jamesatighe/AVD-BICEP/README.md

 # AVD-BICEP

+**UPDATED 14/06/2022**
+New directory contains updated BICEP files.
+These new BICEP files remove any compile errors and optimize the Monitoring script slightly.
+Using the BICEP scope keywork to create the MicrosoftInsights/DiagnosticSettings against an existing resource symbolic link.

+Also cleaned up so unused code.

+**About**
 A full Azure Virtual Desktop Deployment authored in BICEP

 This code was designed to deploy a fully functioning AVD environment.
 This environment consists of: